 If you would like to skip directly to the permit process and bypass the “Rates and FAQs” sections, please scroll down to the “Technical Resources” section at the bottom of this page.
-The Off-Interstate application is provided in PDF format along with the OTIC Sign Program cover letter explaining the permit process.
+The Off-Interstate application is provided in PDF format along with the TIC Sign Program cover letter explaining the permit process.

-Oregon Travel Information Council sign fees are determined by highway location and traffic density (how many vehicles pass specific mile-marker locations).
+Travel Information Council sign fees are determined by highway location and traffic density (how many vehicles pass specific mile-marker locations).

 Our fee schedules categorize permits by sign type and location.
 If unclear about the cost after reviewing the files, please contact us (by email) or telephone 503-373-0086, and we will be happy to give you an estimate.
 Please review the two fee schedules below.

 Advance Sign: The first or primary sign installed in any given direction of travel, is known as the advance sign.
 This blue sign is usually ¼ mile from the intersection.
 It has a directional designation, (e.g. “next left”), a service designation, (e.g. gas, food, lodging, or camping), and a business logo plaque.
 On the billing invoice, these signs are referred to as “ADV”.

 Intersection Sign: The secondary business sign installed in any given direction of travel is known as the intersection sign.
 If a business is not visible from where motorists exit the highway, the business may need an intersection sign.
 This blue sign typically includes a directional arrow, a service designation, (e.g. gas, food, lodging, or camping), and a business logo plaque.
 When necessary, mileage is also indicated below the plaque.
 On the billing invoice, these signs are referred to as “INT”.